Den is a love letter to kaiseki cuisine, and just about everything else too

 “Yes!
 How can I help you?”

-With a desperation probably as intense as if I was trying to catch the last chopper out of ‘Nam, the words spilled out of my mouth.
 “I’d like to make a solo reservation for whenever you have availability.
 I can do basically any day until the end of March.”

 “Any day…!”